 The parameters given for L1, L2, and L3 are for the magnifier I plan to build, considered a mid-size.

-In a Classic Tesla coil, the magnetic coupling between L1 and L2 is around 20% (0.2).
+Theory In a Classic Tesla coil, the magnetic coupling between L1 and L2 is around 20% (0.2).
 Tesla realized this caused a lot of loss, and he abandoned the design in favor of a 3 coil system with a very high coupling (60%).
 Instead of a flat helical primary that has low coupling, the magnifier primary is a cylinder shape that partially encloses the secondary.
 Instead of a resonant transformer, L1||L2 form a standard transformer that is based on turns ratio.
 In fact, L1||L2 take on the role of a signal generator with a very low impedance, typically just the DC resistance of the secondary wire (1-2 Ohms).
 The signal generator drives the "Extra Coil", which is a free resonator.
 There is no mutual coupling from the free resonator to any other coil, so it can achieve higher efficiencies.
 Maybe.
+The upshot of all this is that the magnifier gets closer to the maximum efficiency possible for give input power.
+But this is not universally accepted by the Tesla community.
+In fact, many think that a well made classic TC can match the performance of the magnifier TC.
+The only benefit that the magnifer has is that it can achieve the high efficiency even if not well made.
+So, I don't know.
+But I'm gonna make one anyway.
+Check out the following for a ton of information from the expert on magnifiers. |

 Some magnifier photos.

-Tesla Magnifier built by Wild Bill Emery and Bert Pool.
+Tesla Magnifier built by Wild Bill Emery and Bert

-Primary and secondary are toward the back, on the left side of the garage.
-The transmission line is a wide strip of aluminum flashing.
+Primary and secondary are toward the back, on the left side of the

-The coil on far left is not powered, but was built for a twin magnifier that proved very challenging.
+The coil on far left is not powered, but was built for a twin magnifier

 Photos by Steve Cole - Teslathon, NY 1995